tholden/dynareOBC/README.md

  * irfsaroundzero
       By default, IRFs are centered around the risky steady state with the fastirfs option, or around the approximate mean without it.
 This option instead centers IRFs around 0.
+ * mlvsimulationsamples=NUMBER (default: 0)
+      If this option is greater than 0, dynareOBC generates simulated paths and average impulse responses for each model local variable which is used in the model and which is not constant or purely backwards looking.
+If this option is equal to 1, then dynareOBC ignores any model local variables containing future value.
+If this options is greater than 1, then dynareOBC takes the expectation of each forward looking model local variable, using Monte Carlo integration with NUMBER samples.
  * nosparse
       By default, dynareOBC replaces all of the elements of the decision rules by sparse matrices, as this generally speeds up dynareOBC.
 This option prevents dynareOBC from doing this.